 The temple was built in this location due to the placement of Roman roads; one ran slightly downhill from the temple along the river, heading into modern-day Luxembourg and France.
 The modern road follows the path of the old Roman road as seen in the image below:

 Today the temple is a cultural monument to the local Roman history of the area; the public can visit it.
-There is no charge and you can walk directly up to and into the building the building; you could easily stumble upon the temple while going for a walk among of vineyards.
+There is no charge and you can walk directly up to and into the building; you could easily stumble upon the temple while going for a walk among the vineyards.
 You can rent the temple for private parties as well as for civil wedding ceremonies.

 Here are some more photos from the Grutenhäuschen:

 Interested in seeing our social media?
 Follow us on Instagram for travel photos!